Shared Notepad

 What makes this recipe worth a page is the seam between three independently-useful primitives:

 BasicAuthenticator turns the HTTP Authorization header into a stable identity.
 Username becomes both ctx.UserID() and the session-group ID.ctx.UserID() is enough to isolate per-user state without a database.
-Alice's notes never leak to Bob.ctx.BroadcastAction("Refresh", nil) is the explicit peer-refresh primitive.
-After a Save, every other tab of the same user runs Refresh and re-reads from the map.That last one is the v0.9.0 shape.
-Earlier versions of LiveTemplate auto-dispatched a controller method named Sync on every peer after every action; livetemplate#406 removed that auto-dispatch in favour of explicit broadcasts so authors control when peers refresh, not the framework.
+Alice's notes never leak to Bob.ctx.Subscribe(ctx.SelfTopic()) in Mount plus ctx.Publish(ctx.SelfTopic(), "Refresh", nil) in Save is the explicit peer-refresh pattern.
+Peer fan-out is opt-in: each tab that wants to receive updates registers via the Mount-side Subscribe; the action that mutated shared state fans out via Publish.
+Every subscribed tab of the same user runs Refresh and re-reads from the map.That two-step shape is the v0.10.0 surface.
+Earlier versions of LiveTemplate auto-dispatched a controller method named Sync on every peer after every action; livetemplate#406 removed that auto-dispatch in favour of explicit peer fan-out.
+The v0.10.0 split made the receiver-side opt-in explicit too.

 Try it right here.
 Type some text and click Save: